MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Style according to Figma - Make color scheme same
  - Make sure random assign follow net variance rule, also do not allow a player with previous round partner
+ - Calculate all points for 2 points net - calculate points according to points in the net

  - Creating team, players, match smoothly
  - Run a match smoothly